doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. [Download TESTool](https://en.uesp.net/wiki/Tes3Mod:TESTool) and extract the executable and files to your root directory (Morrowind\TESTool.exe).

 ### TESAME
-TESAME is a useful mod editing program that we will use exclusively to delete bad references within a plugin.
+TESAME is a useful mod editing program that we will use to delete bad and unwanted references within a plugin.
 1. [Download TESAME](http://mw.modhistory.com/download-95-5289) and extract the contents to your Morrowind root folder in a new folder called "TESAME"

 ## Optional Tools